remotesynth/enterprise-auth-docs/intro.md

 * [RapidData](https://devcenter.kinvey.com/nativescript/guides/rapid-data) lets you connect your NativeScript mobile app to existing enterprise data sources like SQL Server, SharePoint, Salesforce, SAP and REST.
 * [FlexServices](https://devcenter.kinvey.com/nativescript/guides/flex-services) allow you to build complex data integrations or add functional business logic that lives in the cloud (aka serverless).

-For a full overview of Kinvey features and how to use them, visit the [Kinvet Dev Center](https://devcenter.kinvey.com/nativescript).
+For a full overview of Kinvey features and how to use them, visit the [Kinvey Dev Center](https://devcenter.kinvey.com/nativescript).